 Choose the Right Clothing for Hiking in the Rain

 Some clothes perform better in the rain than others.
-When selecting your clothing for hiking in the rain, you’ll want to pay special attention the material and waterproffness of each item.
+When selecting your clothing for hiking in the rain, you’ll want to pay special attention the material and waterproofness of each item.
 A few tips for dressing for a rainy hike include:

 - Avoid cotton clothing- The main problem with cotton is that it loses its insulation qualities when it gets wet.
 Cotton also doesn’t breathe and takes forever to dry.
 It holds moisture which chills you as well.
 This is such a common problem that search and rescue workers start by removing all of your cotton clothing if you are showing signs of hypothermia.
 A common saying in hiking is ‘cotton kills.’
 Leave the cotton t-shirts, hoodies, socks, and underwear at home and wear synthetic or wool items instead.
 For more info, check out my guide to cotton vs wool clothing.

 - Pack a waterproof rain jacket or poncho- This is your main defense against the rain.
 If your torso gets wet, you’ll be cold and miserable.
 Make sure your jacket is watertight.